 In 2004, the PMSA purchased Sunshine Coast Grammar School – a new co-educational independent school.
 Now, Sunshine Coast Grammar School is a leading independent school on the Sunshine Coast.

-The composition of the PMSA Council has changed over time.
+The composition of the PMSA Board has changed over time.
 In its early years, members of the clergy tended to predominate.
-But towards the latter part of the century, lay members have been in the majority to ensure a balance of skills, experience and qualifications on the Council.
+But towards the latter part of the century, lay members have been in the majority to ensure a balance of skills, experience and qualifications on the Board.

 The PMSA and our schools have made a major contribution to Christian education in Queensland.
 The reason the original joint venture, which began in 1918, has been successful is largely because of the dedication of those men and women who have served its cause so faithfully and well over so many years.
 This dedication continues, giving confidence for the continued success of the PMSA’s work and our schools.